Exponential twist of probability measures: drift correction in term of a generalized gradient: Characterization of the exponential twist measure

 \item Theorem 4.2 in \cite{ExpoTwistMarkov} (stated in the time inhomogeneous setting) can be used to prove our Theorem \ref{th:markovDrift}.
-If we assume that the process in \cite{ExpoTwistMarkov} is of the form $(t,X_t)$ with time horizon $T$ and $X$ being an inhomogeneous Markov process, considerations just above \eqref{eq:representationV} automatically provide the existence of a good function $v$ on the basis of a running cost $f$ and a terminal cost $g$.
-That function $v$ is made explicit in Section \ref{sec:checkingHypV} when $\P$ is regularly Markovian, where the Ideal Condition is always verified. \end{enumerate} \end{remark}
+If we assume that the process in \cite{ExpoTwistMarkov} is of the form $(t,X_t)$ with time horizon $T$ and $X$ being an inhomogeneous Markov process, considerations just above \eqref{eq:representationV} provide the existence of a good function $v$ on the basis of a running cost $f$ and a terminal cost $g$. \end{enumerate}